chromium/chromium/docs/rust.md

 itself is never built, it is only used to collect dependencies through the `[dependencies]` section.

+These instructions require the presence of nightly `cargo` which is normally found in `//third_party/rust-toolchain/bin`.
+But [on Mac Arm](https://crbug.com/1515913) it is missing, and will need to be installed separately with [`rustup install nightly`](https://rustup.rs/) and added to the `PATH` environment.

 To use a third-party crate "bar" version 3 from first party code:
 1. Change directory to the root `src/` dir of Chromium.
 1. Add the crate to `//third_party/rust/chromium_crates_io/Cargo.toml`: